 Burnout has been an aspect that is usually not paid much heed.
 Though it is one of the things that employers have had to deal with for the longest time.
 Employees who are overworked, unappreciated, dissatisfied, frustrated are usually at the brink of burnout.
 It is one of the significant factors affecting retention.

-In light of the recent events, many organisations are testing the waters with employee pulse surveys to understand how their employees are doing.
+In light of the past few years events, many organisations are testing the waters with employee pulse surveys to understand how their employees are coping.
 Asking them how they are doing and taking a closer look at the workforce morale is crucial.

 Ask your employees how they are feeling, lookout for signs of burnout, and if they are facing burnout, this will help you plan a strategy to tackle it.
 Burnout can be avoided or at least dealt with if you know what the issues that your workforce faces will help resolve them and improve their experience.